 Free local help is available through ClaimAid at Henry Community Health at 599.3146 or 599.3179 and Interlocal CAP at 488.2416 ext 243.
 They also can assist with enrollment for Medicaid, the Healthy Indiana Plan (HIP) and the Children’s Health Plan (CHIP).

 Cambridge City Family Health Partners Constructing New Building

-Construction will begin in July on a new office for the growing practice at Cambridge City Family Health Partners.
+Construction should be completed early 2020 on the new office for the growing practice at Cambridge City Family Health Partners.
 The new office will be located on the lot adjacent to their office at 415 East Main.

 “Thanks to the community for their tremendous support, we’ve outgrown our current space.
 Constructing this new building will allow us to grow in concert with the needs of the community and expand our ability to meet future healthcare needs,” explains Brian Ring, Chief Operating Officer at Henry Community Health.
 The practice is part of Henry Community Health located in New Castle.

 Ring explains the 5,000 square foot office building will have 9 exam rooms and a multipurpose room.
 Separate rooms will house lab and x-ray.
 “With this increased space we can expand our access for primary care and perhaps in the future add specialty care,” Ring continues.

 During construction the current office will remain open.
 When the new building opens in early 2020 the current office will be torn down to expand the parking lot.